 If you would prefer to write, the address is:

 20-24 Broadwick Street

 If you smell gas, or suspect a leak, call the National Gas Emergency Helpline on 0800 111 999.

 If you have a power cut, call 105 (free) to get help and advice from your local network operator.

-If you are struggling to pay your energy bills, Octopus Energy says you need to get in touch as soon as possible on 0333 344 2268.
+If you are struggling to pay your energy bills, you need to get in touch with them as soon as possible on 0333 344 2268.
 Lines are open between 9:00am and 5:00pm from Monday to Friday.

 Octopus also makes several energy saving suggestions on its website.
 It says that saving energy will not only save money but also save the planet.
 Its suggestions include:

 Octopus Energy is not part of the Warm Home Discount Scheme.
 Instead, it says it has set its prices as low as possible to make its energy affordable for everyone.

 The Warm Home Discount Scheme gives eligible people a £140 discount on their electricity bill between October and April.
 The Warm Home Discount Scheme payment doesn’t affect your annual Winter Fuel Payment or any Cold Weather Payment you might receive.

 You are automatically eligible for the scheme if your energy company is a member of the scheme and you get the Guarantee Credit element of Pension Credit.
 People who are on a low income or get certain means-tested benefits and have their electricity from suppliers who are part of the scheme may also be eligible.
 If you think you may qualify, you need to apply for the payment via your electricity supplier.